Olena1788/calculator-project/README.md

 <br/>

 **Testing**
  - The buttons act as intended.
 On click the number or the calculated result appears on the screen.
+All the buttons are clickable and hoverable.
+No mistakes have been found in calculated results of numerous calculations when adding, subtracting, multiplying or dividing.
  <br/>

 ### Responsiveness